codegouvfr/react-dsfr/README.md

     DefaultApp, // You can, of course, provide your custom App in place of the default if you have one {
         "defaultColorScheme": "system",
+        // Preloading fonts prevent from https://fonts.google.com/knowledge/glossary/fout
-        // (Optional) Pick the fonts variant you want to preload, if undefined, everything is preloaded.
+        // Be eco friendly, only preload the fonts variant you actually use!
         "preloadFonts": ["Marianne-Bold", "Marianne-Regular", "Marianne-Medium"]
     }
 );